 Step 3: Wait 5 seconds.
-Open any of the office applications like Word or Excel, and then sign in with your Office account and then enter your password.
+Open Office Word or Excel program, sign in with your Office account and then enter your password.

 Step 4: Wait 5 seconds.
 Open Outlook.
 You should not be prompted again.

-However, in some cases, you will see the box pop up again for every shared mailbox you are connected to.
-If this happens, then when prompted to log in, please make sure the option for “Remember my credentials” is checked off.
+In some cases, you will see the box pop up again for every shared mailbox you are connected to.
+If this happens, please make sure to check off the option for “Remember my credentials” is checked off when prompted to log in.
 Make sure the username is is your Microsoft Office 365 username and enter your RRU password.
 Click OK.

 Step 5: Repeat for every shared mailbox you have.